Last published:Aug 05, 2021

 Treatment without surgery

-Some recent research has suggested that, for some people with appendicitis, antibiotics might be the only treatment they need.
+For some people with appendicitis, antibiotics might be the only treatment they need.

 As with any type of operation, surgery for appendicitis carries risks, such as an infection.
 But most people recover very well.
 You can live quite happily without your appendix.
 You'll probably go home from hospital within a few days.